Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: The Proposed HFLDD

 The key idea of HFLDD is to construct heterogeneous client clusters, where the data labels among different clusters are balanced and approximate the global distribution.
 The server can communicate with each cluster to obtain a global model similar to that achieved under IID data conditions.

 The overall pipeline of the proposed HFLDD framework is illustrated in Fig. \ref{fig:overall}, which consists of four key stages: 1) label knowledge collection, 2) heterogeneous client clustering, 3) IID dataset generation, and 4) model training.
 Each stage is associated with a specific set of operations, as described below: \begin{enumerate} \item \textbf{Label Knowledge Collection (Step 1)}: Each client independently trains a local model using its private non-IID dataset.
 These locally trained models are then used to infer soft labels on a globally available auxiliary dataset.
-The resulting soft-label matrices are uploaded to the server.
+The resulting soft labels are uploaded to the server.
 This stage allows the server to gather label distribution information without accessing the raw private data, thus preserving client privacy. \item \textbf{Heterogeneous Client Clustering (Steps 2–3)}: The server computes pairwise similarities between clients based on their soft labels and groups the clients with similar label distributions into homogeneous clusters.
 To enhance diversity, the server then constructs heterogeneous clusters by randomly sampling one client from each homogeneous cluster, and selects one client from each heterogeneous cluster as the cluster head.
-The clustering results are distributed to all clients. \item \textbf{IID Dataset Generation (Step 4)}: Within each heterogeneous cluster, all clients except the cluster head perform dataset distillation to generate a compact synthetic dataset that approximates their local data distribution.
-These distilled datasets are sent to the cluster head.
-The head aggregates all received distilled data, including its own data, to form a more balanced, approximately IID dataset.
+The clustering results are distributed to all clients. \item \textbf{IID Dataset Generation (Step 4)}: Within each heterogeneous cluster, all clients, except the cluster head, perform dataset distillation to generate distilled data that approximates their local data distribution.
+These distilled data are sent to the cluster head.
+The head aggregates all received distilled data, including its own data, to form an approximately IID hybrid dataset.
 This step helps mitigate statistical heterogeneity before training begins. \item \textbf{Model Training (Step 5)}: The server distributes the current global model to all cluster heads.
-Each head updates the model using the locally aggregated IID-like dataset and sends the updated model back to the server.
+Each head updates the model using the hybrid dataset and sends the updated model back to the server.
 The server aggregates the updated models using standard FL techniques such as FedAvg.
 This process is repeated for multiple rounds until model convergence. \end{enumerate}